 This refers to the socially constructed norm around what is considered desirable in a woman’s appearance.
 Beauty standards vary from culture to culture, and over time.
 Use the hashtag #effyourbeautystandards when you want to draw attention to body acceptance, or to point out others’ criticisms of people’s appearance.

-Diet Culture is a system of practices and behaviours humans have created based on the ideology that being thin is morally good, and being fat is morally bad.
-It impresses upon the population the idea that if you’re fat, it’s a personal failing on your part, that you don’t care about yourself, you’re unhealthy and lazy, whereas if you’re slender, you’re self-disciplined, organised, trustworthy, reliable, fit and healthy.
-Diet culture involves restrictive eating, moralising food (as good or bad), exercise in the pursuit of thinness rather than health, but often in the guise of health.
+Diet Culture is a system of beliefs, practices and behaviours humans have created based on the ideology that being thin is morally and absolutely good, and being fat is morally and absolutely bad.
+It impresses upon the population the idea that if you’re fat, it’s a personal failing on your part, that you don’t care about yourself, you’re unhealthy, lazy and don’t have your shit together, whereas if you’re slender, you’re self-disciplined, organised, trustworthy, reliable, fit and healthy.
+Diet culture involves restrictive eating, moralising food (as good or bad) and exercise in the pursuit of thinness rather than health and enjoyment, though often under the guise of health.

 Diet Mentality is based on the erroneous beliefs that: